hubertwwong/ubuntuDesktopConfig/readme.md

 2. Docker CE
 3. NodeJS and NPM.
 From ubuntu.
 Not from NVM or anything like that.
 4. Terminal programs (keepass2 git curl vim tmux gnome-online-accounts libavcodec-extra software-properties-common)
-5. Resilio Sync (Use to sync directories accross computers)
+5. Resilio Sync (Use to sync directories accross computers) You still need to accept instructions.
 6. Google Chrome.

 ## TODO

-1. Fix the exit 1 closing the terminal.
+1. Alias assumes certain directories.
+Probably not the end of the world.
-2. Have a script to setup resilio sync permissions and directories.
-Also to start the service.
-Currently it just install the package.
-3. More testing.
-There are some ENV variables in the bash_aliases that I want to move out.
+2. Test the after install script.